seanhulse/laughing-octo-broccoli/proposal.md

 ## Problem Description

 We are trying to develop a data structure that helps people make friends.
-Each node in will represent a person and each person can have many friends.
+Each node will represent a person and each person can have many friends.
 We want to connect people in the graph with people they have in common or potentially traits they have in common.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)

+   Friendopedia

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.